bitwizeshift/DataTranslator/README.md

 ##Features

-- Written in C++11 and above
+- Written in modern C++11 code
-- Compatible with most major compilers (see compatibility)
+- Compatible with most major compilers
-- Compatible with most major deserializing libraries, such as **YamlCpp**, **RapidXML**, **RapidJSON**, etc. (Requires a "Translation Scheme" described later)
+- Compatible with most major deserializing libraries, such as **YamlCpp**, **RapidXML**, **RapidJSON**, - Implementation is fast and lightweight to allow for quick translation of types
-- Configurable value types, allowing custom pointer-to-members to be used
+- Highly configurable, enabling support for almost any fundamental member type
-- Support for both scalar values and sequences of entries through `std::vector`
+- Supports translation of both scalar members and vector members of a given type etc. (Requires a "Translation Scheme" described later)
-- Lightweight implementation to allow for quick translation of types
-- Works with single entries, uniform copying of multiple entries, and sequences of entries
+- Can translate single entries, uniform copying of multiple entries, and groups of entries at a single time

 ##Use